 We employ individuals, retain independent contractors and consultants and members on our board of directors or scientific advisory board who were previously employed at universities or other pharmaceutical companies, including our competitors or potential competitors.
 For example, our Chief Executive Officer, Dennis M. Lanfear, and our Chief Technical Officer, Peter K. Watler, Ph.D., are former employees of Amgen.
 Our Chief Scientific Officer, Alan C. Herman, Ph.D., is a former employee of Amgen and Genentech.
 Mr. Lanfear and Drs.
 Watler and Herman were employed at Amgen during periods when Amgen's operations included the development and commercialization of Neupogen, Neulasta and Enbrel.
-Our Chief Medical Officer, Barbara K. Finck, M.D., is a former employee of Immunex Corporation, or Immunex (the company that initially discovered the drug Enbrel and was later acquired by Amgen).
+Our Chief Medical Officer, Barbara K. Finck, M.D., is a former employee of Immunex Corporation ("Immunex") (the company that initially developed the drug Enbrel and was later acquired by Amgen).
 Dr. Finck was involved in the clinical development of etanercept (Enbrel) while at Immunex and is a named inventor on at least four U.S. patents assigned to Amgen directed to the use of etanercept (Enbrel) for the treatment of psoriasis and psoriatic arthritis.
 Senior members of our commercial team who will be responsible for any launch of our Neulasta biosimilar formerly held positions at Amgen.
 Our board of directors and scientific advisory board include members that were former employees of Genentech, Amgen and Abbott Laboratories.
-Although we try to ensure that our employees, consultants and independent contractors do not use the proprietary information or know-how of others in their work for us, we may be subject to claims thave or our former employeer or other third parties.
+Although we try to ensure that our employees, consultants and independent contractors do not use the proprietary information or know-how of others in their work for us, we may be subject to claims that we or our employees or consultants have inadvertently or otherwise used or disclosed intellectual property, including trade secrets or other proprietary information, of a former employer or other third parties.
 Litigation may be necessary to defend against these claims.
 If we fail in defending any such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights or personnel, which could adversely impact our business.
-Even if we are successful in defending against such claims, litigation could result in substantial costs and be
+Even if we are successful in defending against such claims, litigation could result in substantial costs and be a distraction to management and other employees.

 On March 3, 2017, Amgen Inc. and Amgen USA Inc. (collectively "Amgen") filed an action against us, KBI BioPharma Inc., our employee Howard S. Weiser and Does 1-20 in the Superior Court of the State of California, County of Ventura.
 The complaint alleges that we engaged in unfair competition and improperly solicited and hired certain former Amgen employees in order to acquire and access trade secrets and other confidential information belonging to Amgen.
 On April 21, 2017, Amgen filed a First Amended Complaint, which alleges as to Coherus (i) unfair competition under California Business and Professions Code Section 17200 et seq., (ii) misappropriation of trade secrets, (iii) aiding and abetting breach of duty of loyalty and (iv) tortious interference with contract.
 As to defendant Weiser, the First Amended Complaint also alleges (i) breach of contract, (ii) violation of Penal Code Section 502 and (iii) breach of duty of loyalty.
 The First Amended Complaint seeks injunctive relief and monetary damages.
-Although Amgen has indicated it intends to seek a preliminary injunction, no motion has been filed yet, and no schedule has been set in this matter.
+Although Amgen has indicated it intends to seek a preliminary injunction, no motion has been filed yet.